Jason-Cooke/Calendar/README.md

 2)node server

-After opening the url in browser, you will see the Calendar showing the current date.You can browse to any date in any year.
+After opening the url in browser, you will see the Calendar showing the current date.You can choose any date there.